Foster Care Application Form

 Emergency foster (for situations like: disaster, an influx of animals, or facility issues).
 This means that you can pick up the animal(s) within 24 hours.

-Please indicate what experience you have in the health care and handling of animals.
-Please be specific (i.e.; have taken pet first aid, cared for an animal with a certain illness, etc.)
+Please indicate what experience you have in the health care and handling of cats and dogs.
+Please be specific (i.e.; have taken pet first aid, cared for a cat or dog with a certain illness, etc.)

-Do you have experience with animals other than cats or dogs? (i.e.; rabbits, guinea pigs, reptiles, birds, ferrets, etc.)
+Do you have experience with other animals? (i.e.; rabbits, guinea pigs, reptiles, birds, ferrets, etc.)

 Please explain where and how you plan to house your foster animal(s):